dennisnordberg/julia-school/content/julia/dataframes.md

 The first argument is the change we want to make, which in our case will be to identify all rows in the `item` column containing the word "Rover".

-The second argument is the dataframe we want to change.
+The second argument is the dataframe we want to reference.
 In our case, that's `inventory`.

 Let's go back to the first argument---the identification of each "Rover" in the `item` column.